 GitHub is also a great way for you to share your work with others, including prospective employers.
 You can provide links to your work in your resume and LinkedIn profile for easy access.

 A driving factor in the continuing adoption and evolution of cloud computing has been technology professionals seeking to reduce the burden of housing and upkeep of in-house hardware and networking equipment.
 Limiting outages and keeping software running is also a factor.
+Although, cloud computing doesn't come without risks, too.
 These advantages continue to drive the use of cloud services, and as a result, the demand for cloud engineers.
 So, with a little planning, education, and effort, you can be well on your way to a successful Cloud Engineering career.